chaolinzhanglab/DeltaSplice/README.md

 >>>

-All experiments mentioned in the manuscript can be reproduced with the scripts under the experiments/ folder.
+All experiments mentioned in the manuscript can be reproduced with the scripts under the `experiments/` folder.

-In each folder, run.sh contains all the command lines.
-Directly run "bash run.sh" can generate all the results.
+In each folder, `run.sh` contains all the command lines.
+Directly run `bash run.sh` can generate all the results.

-## Quick start with pretrained model
+### Quick start with pretrained model
-1. Please refer to VexSeq_snps2exon_ref_dataset.txt for the format of input data.
+- Please refer to VexSeq_snps2exon_ref_dataset.txt for the format of input data.
-2. Write the config file following experiments/2_eval_mut/RefSplice_mut_config.py.
+- Write the config file following experiments/2_eval_mut/RefSplice_mut_config.py.
-3. Generate file with:
+- Generate file with:

 >>>
     python -m Tools.generate_mutdata /path/to/data /path/to/save reference genome
     # example
     # python -m Tools.generate_mutdata data/VexSeq_snps2exon_ref_dataset.txt data/vexseq/ hg19
 >>>

-4. Run the valuation with:
+- Run the valuation with:
 >>>
     python main_mut.py -c /the/path/to/mut_config
     # example